Andrew Sweat

-Andrew Sweat (born April 11, 1989) is a former American football linebacker who played college football for the Ohio State Buckeyes from 2008 to 2011.
+Andrew Sweat (born April 11, 1989) is an American former football linebacker who played college football for the Ohio State Buckeyes from 2008 to 2011.

 Early years

 Sweat was born in Washington, Pennsylvania on April 11, 1989, to Cheryl and Gary Sweat.
 He has an older sister, Elizabeth, and a younger sister, Emily.

 Sweat started playing football at a young age.
 Sweat played through a high school career at Trinity High School in Washington, Pennsylvania.
 He then signed to play with Ohio State University for the class of 2008.
 He graduated high school early to attend early spring workouts at Ohio State.
 After college, he was a physical rehabilitator for people recently recovering from injuries.

 College career

 In 2009, Sweat played in 7 games as a reserve linebacker and also on special teams.
 Sweat earned the starting position at Sam linebacker in the 2010 season.
 Sweat made 41 tackles and three for losses on the season.

 Sweat was a four-year starter, with the first three years being on special teams.
 He was also a four-year varsity letter winner.
 Among his athletic accomplishments Sweat was an academic All-American all four years of his college career.

 Throughout his college career, Sweat maintained strong grades and majored in marketing at Ohio State's Max M. Fisher College of Business.
 Sweat also took the LSAT and was accepted into five law schools.
 Post-graduate academic endeavors were put on hold in favor of the NFL.